Oman–Saudi Arabia relations: Modern relations

 As both Oman and Saudi Arabia's modern political approach formed amidst the withdrawal of British Armed Forces, they established relationship at 1971.
 However, Oman has chosen a moderate approach in political agenda in comparison to Saudi Arabia.
 Oman has been acting as a mediator that keeping relationship with Iran when Iran has tensions with other Arab countries, and since then has become a bridge connecting relationship between two countries.
 Also, Oman is not a member of the Saudi-led coalition in the Yemeni Civil War.
+Instead, the Omani government has prioritized diplomatic resolution of tensions.
+In September 2023, cease-fire talks with the Houthi leadership began in Riyadh with Omani involvement.